 Under new rulings announced in the last couple of weeks, all 30 million British workers now have the right to request flexible hours, as opposed to just parents or carers.

-The news has been greeted with some caution from the legal world however, with some employment lawyers warning that it could lead to a huge surge in the number of workplace grievances and rising resentment between employees.
+The news has been greeted with some caution from the legal sector however, with some employment lawyers warning that it could lead to a huge surge in the number of workplace grievances and rising resentment between employees.

 Flexi-time can improve staff attraction